 Anyone that has installed a pool cover in an average sized pool (8x4m) knows that if you are going to use your pool cover regularly, you need a pool cover roller.
-For an average Australian pool, a pool cover is way too big to take on and off without a pool cover roller.
+For an average backyard pool, a pool cover is way too big to take on and off without a pool cover roller.

 Today we’ll look at the prices of swimming pool cover rollers.

 Although they can be a little pricey, the roller will pretty much pay for itself.
 You see, without a roller, you’re unlikely to use your pool cover anywhere near enough to get the full benefits.
 By having a roller, you will: